sl1453/sl1453.github.io/_posts/2023-05-26-What's it like to see a psychotherapist?.md

 They block most UV but retain other sunlight ☀️ factors, supplementing Vitamin D!

 * Daily Mood Booster - Chocolate:
-  >![calming chocolates][chocolates]
-  >(Original Photo)
+  > ![Calming chocolates (Original Photo)][chocolates]

 I found this at Safeway.
 It is not a medication, you might treat it as a supplement or just snacks.
 It also has an energetic version, sleep-aiding version, and children's multivitamin version.

-* Let's not repeatitativly sugest things like "making more friends" or "go out, meet new people...".
-For some individuls, depression is like the soul got tired, then don't force it to socialize.
+* Let's not repetitively suggest things like "making more friends" or "go out, meet new people...".
+For some individuals, depression is like the soul got tired, then don't force it to socialize.
 Sometimes, Loneliness gives you mental space to focus on healing.
 When you're tired, just unload all burdens, curl up, and **self-care, self-care, self-care**.

 For example: Aromatherapy, skincare, doing a facial mask, cooking a simple meal, or enjoying the free sunshine ☀️...

 * Jump out of the loop: When you feel trapped in sadness 💔, immediately do something else, go for a walk.
 Physical activity can pull your brain 🧠 out of the thought loop.

-  >![walk in fresh air after rain][umbrella1]
+  > ![Walk in fresh air after rain (Original Photo)][umbrella1]

-  >![Walk in fresh air after rain][umbrella2]
+  > ![Walk in fresh air after rain (Original Photo)][umbrella2]

-  >Walk in the Refreshed Air @ Dumbarton Oaks.(Original Photos).
+  Walk in the Refreshed Air @ Dumbarton Oaks.(Original Photos).

 * When self-care helps you get moving a bit, exercise a little.

 The endorphins from exercise that make you feel refreshed can't be increased by any medication.
 Instead, exercising is a great way to increase your endorphin level!

-  >![A track runway][runway2]
-  >(Original Photo)

----
+  > ![A track runway (Original Photo)][runway2]

-##### Alright, it's easier said than done.
+### Alright, it's easier said than done.
 Only those who have been through it know.
 That's why this article doesn't preach, it only offers practical tips!

 ---